cscart/docs/user_guide/currencies/index.rst

 .. note::

-    All prices you enter in the administration panel are assumed to be in the primary currency.
+    All prices you enter in the Administration panel are assumed to be in the primary currency.

 .. image:: img/currencies.png
     :align: center